onap/sdc/docs/architecture.rst

 - The **Jetty back end** contains all the logic for the SDC.

-SDC uses two storage components: Elastic Search(ES) and Cassandra

-- **Elastic Search** is used to index the auditing data received from different operations in the SDC.

-  This information can then be analyzed with Kibana.
-The **Kibana server** enables statistical analysis of the operations done, according to the business logic.

 - **Cassandra** is used to store audit data, artifacts and data model objects.